 This is a personal carbon footprint calculator where you can revisit the process to see what adjustments might help you reduce your footprint.

-This is a fairly detailed description of a project in Scotland where children were involved in monitoring and reducing energy use across the school over a four year cycle.
+This is a fairly detailed case study of a project in Scotland where children were involved in monitoring and reducing energy use across the school over a four year cycle.

 These UK & African School Footprint Cards are a downloadable set of cards showing a breakdown of carbon emissions produced by a typical school in the UK and Africa.
-There are also figures for an "eco-school" in the UK and an African school with higher emissions.
+Click here.
+There are also figures for an "eco-school" in the UK and an African school with higher emissions although pitting the UK against an entire continent may seem odd the cards highlight the UK's intensity of energy use.

 Carbon Partners have also produced a 'What's the Carbon Footprint of...' set of cards to compare the emissions of everyday activities.